kunalgupta016/kunalgupta016/README.md

 # Hi, I'm Kunal Gupta! 👋

 ### 🌟 About Me
-I'm a passionate *Computer Science and Engineering* student at *Poornima College of Engineering, Jaipur.
+I'm a passionate *Computer Science and Engineering* student at *Poornima College of Engineering, Jaipur*.
 I love building projects, solving problems, and exploring the vast field of technology.
-Currently, I'm diving deep into **Data Structures and Algorithms (DSA)* and taking my first steps into the exciting world of *Machine Learning*.
+Currently, I'm diving deep into **Data Structures and Algorithms (DSA)** and taking my first steps into the exciting world of *Machine Learning*.

 ---